-Escrow: When you're closing on your new home, an escrow holder is used to insure the process will close appropriately and in a timely manner.
-A place is said to be in escrow when in the closing process, payment is secured by a third party on behalf of two parties when the transaction is taking place.
-An easy way to understand the concept of what an escrow company does is to compare it to PayPal for online purchases.
+First, a little about "escrow".
+To close the sale of a place, a neutral, third party (the escrow holder) is engaged to assure the process will close correctly and on time.
+A home is said to be in escrow when in the closing process, money is secured by a third party on behalf of two parties when the transaction is taking place.
+PayPal is a good example of an escrow company.

-Clearing the final hurdles like receiving funds, signing forms, securing the documents for loans and liens, and making sure you get a clear title to the house in preparation of your purchase gets finalized are all parts of closing in which an escrow company is useful.
+Clearing the final hurdles like receiving funds, completing forms, obtaining the documents for loans and liens, and assuring you get a clean title to the house before your purchase gets finalized are all part of the job of the escrow holder.

-These are the legal documents that escrow holders usually look for:
+These are the records that escrow holders usually look for:

 - Terms of sale and any seller-assisted financing